brandonprry/is_a_fetus_a_person/README.md

 Is arresting a pregnant woman a violation of habeas corpus for the fetus who has committed no crime?

+States do have authority to regulate some aspects regarding federal statuses, such as marriage.
+However, no laws force people to get married.

 The conservative argument against the DREAM act was that it was unconstitutional because it ascribed equal protection to non-US citizens.
 Why would the same argument not apply to equal protection of a fetus if a fetus is a person?
 Plyler set the precedent that non-citizens do have a degree of equal protection of rights, but reversing Plyler is a goal of the Republican party.